tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/master-thesis-guide/Master Thesis Guide data coding.md

 ## Overview

-The Master Thesis Guide will serve as a guidance throughout the whole writing process of a thesis that consists of an empirical research project, for studies in marketing, economics, management, etc. This page gives guidance in **coding, workflow and data management**, compriving the following sections:
+The Master Thesis Guide will serve as support throughout the entire thesis process, consisting of an empirical research project for studies in marketing, economics, data science, management, and related fields.
+This page covers the **coding, workflow and data management**, divided into the following sections:

 - Code versioning: GitHub
 - Data collection techniques